 Oh, and I wear shorts.
 That’s a plus.

 More?
 Download my speaker overview:

-And here’s a short video of the setup in action.
+And here’s a short video of the setup in action from my home studio.